Journey mapping in SaaS

 Now SaaS companies are usually pretty aware of this fact and keep a close eye on these sensitive moments in a customer's journey.
 However, many SaaS companies, just like other companies with a focus on digital activities, often have a rather narrow understanding of the customer journey: they tend to think about it in the form of a digital-only journey.
 Click here, download there, email to this address.
 However, it’s not always that simple.

 By engaging in the process to research and map our customers' journey we begin to uncover the world beyond our SaaS solution, we are able to see that the experience of our software is never completely digital and relies on many physical factors and changes within different contexts.
-By supporting our team to complement their existing working methods with more customer-centric approaches such as journey mapping we can improve service delivery for both our customers as well as our employees.
+By supporting our team to complement their existing working methods with more customer-centric approaches such as user journey mapping we can improve service delivery for both our customers as well as our employees.

 Who are the users?